Wireless Power Transfer (WPT): Survival, Challenges and Solutions

 Modern machines are becoming more autonomous; many can communicate with each other without the need for human input (often called M2M communication), and independently move around complex spaces.
 These machines require built-in batteries rather than power cables, which of course necessitate periodic recharging.
 It is much easier and more practical for an autonomous machine to utilize WPT charging than for the same machine to try to plug itself into a wall socket.
 It is already very common for machines such as robotic vacuum cleaners to charge themselves by stopping on a charging pad with exposed metallic contacts that transfer power.
 This is an improvement over a plug and socket for this type of device, but WPT offers even greater potential for product improvement.

-The major drawback of a charging pad in an industrial setting is that the robot has to stop work to charge.
-One innovative solution would be to embed WPT coils into the most travelled route the robot takes, allowing it to charge frequently or even constantly while continuing to work.
+The major drawback of a charging pad in an industrial setting is that the robot has to stop working to charge.
+One innovative solution would be to embed WPT coils into the most traveled route the robot takes, allowing it to charge frequently or even constantly while continuing to work.
 This would not only increase productivity dramatically but may allow future robot designs to use smaller, lighter batteries.

 Many RFID technologies already integrate a type of WPT that uses passive tags.
 As the RFID chip is scanned, a high-powered radio frequency (RF) channel provides sufficient energy to power up the tag and transfer the relevant data.
 The tag then powers down when it is moved away from the scanner.
 Applications for this type of small-scale WPT are wide and varied.
 Small tags like this can be used to track commercial laundry, both to monitor its location and to log how many times it has been washed, or to survey objects for shops or hospitals.
 The potential for general asset tracking is very promising.